terra-money/docs/docs/How-to/Terra-Station/Governance.md

 ## Create a new proposal

 ::: warning Avoid unnecessary proposals
 To prevent unnecessary proposals or abuse of the system, all governance proposals must obtain a minimum deposit of 512 Luna.
-If 33.4% of the total vote is `NoWithVeto` after the two-week voting period, the deposit will be burned.
-Deposits will be refunded for all other voting outcomes.
+If 33.4% of the total vote is `NoWithVeto`, `quorum` is not met, or the minimum deposit isn't reached, the deposit will be burned.
+All other vote outcomes get their deposits refunded.
+For more information on deposits and refunds, visit the [governance section](/Concepts/Protocol.html#governance) of the concepts page.
 :::

 1. Open Terra Station and connect your wallet.
-Click **Governance** in the sidebar.
+In the sidebar, click **Governance**.

 2. Click on **New proposal**.